karkman/MMB-114_Genomics/Exercises/03-Genome-assembly.md

 ## Assembly graphs

-Spades also outputs soemthing called an assembly graph.
+SPAdes also outputs soemthing called an assembly graph.
 It's a visual representation of the assembly.
-Download the file `*.gfa` and open it with `Bandage`.
+Download the file `assembly_graph.fastg` from thee SPAdes output folder and open it with `Bandage`.

 We will go thru the steps together once the file is loaded in `Bandage`.